 It is the responsibility of the hiring department to verify references.
 The reference provides the hiring department with an opportunity to find out how potential candidates performed in previous jobs.
 Appropriate references include, but may not be limited to, current and/or previous supervisors.
 However, checking references must conform with Queen's Policy on the Freedom of Information and Protection of Privacy.
 References should normally be checked after completion of the interview process.
 All questions asked of a referee must be work-related; any information received which is not work-related should be disregarded.

 Where the job has been determined to have high physical demands, a medical examination may be warranted as a condition of employment for the successful candidate.
 Physicals related to job duties are arranged by Human Resources at the expense of the hiring department.
 The information obtained during the medical examination is done in accordance with the Freedom of Information and Protection of Privacy Act and the Human Rights Code.

-When the final decision on the successful candidate is made, the hiring department should contact the appropriate Employment Officer in Human Resources.
+When the final decision on the successful candidate is made, the hiring department should contact the appropriate HR Advisor in Human Resources.
 Human Resources is responsible for calculating the salary, making a verbal offer to the candidate and confirming all details in the Offer of Employment.
 After discussion with Human Resources, the hiring department may elect to directly inform the successful candidate.
 It is important that the terms and conditions of employment be established and understood by both parties.
 The Offer of Employment will include the following: